 In the spring of 2019, I flew to Europe to join the Unilever team for Schmidt’s official launch in the EU.
 While the brand had been available in the EU for years (think back to that Netherlands order I mailed myself in 2013), now Unilever was rolling out a more extensive, official launch to the European market.
-Meeting the demands of international sales had always been a big challenge for me as a founder—we were scaling so rapidly in the U.S. that it was difficult to maximize our reach abroad, too—so being there for the EU launch was especially meaningful and exciting.
+Meeting the demands of international sales had always been a big challenge for me as a founder—we were scaling so rapidly in the U.S. that it was difficult to maximize our reach abroad—so being there for the EU launch was especially meaningful and exciting.
 And I’d never been to Europe before!
-I spent a week in Amsterdam, London, and Paris giving back-to-back presentations, attending press events, and meeting with retailers.
-In Rotterdam, The Netherlands, I stood alone on stage at Unilever’s headquarters—a sea of people in front of me—with 45 minutes to speak.
-What once terrified me I was now eager to do.
+I spent a week in Amsterdam, London, and Paris, giving back-to-back presentations, attending press events, and meeting with retailers.
+In Rotterdam, The Netherlands, I stood alone on stage at Unilever’s headquarters—a sea of people in front of me—with forty-five minutes to speak.
+I was now eager to do what once terrified me.
 I’d come a long way since that moment on stage at Fox News.
 After the Unilever partnership (and thanks to my vocal treatments), I felt more secure than ever in my public speaking.
 I no longer felt like I had to convince anyone of anything; instead, I could simply tell my story.
-There was no way to screw it up; it was true, and it was mine.
-And I understood now that I could use it to educate and help inspire others.
+There was no way to screw it up—it was true, and it was mine.
+And I understood now that I could use my story to educate and help inspire others.

 Back in Oregon, we kept in conversation with Jim of Portland Made, who told us he might be taking on a new job and selling the organization.
 We discussed possibilities, and Chris and I made the decision to acquire it.
 We believed in Portland Made’s positive impact and knew we could help ensure its longevity, expanding on its offerings without disrupting what already made it special.
 It was a perfect complement to all we planned to do with Supermaker, but with a Portland-specific focus.

 In June 2019, while deep in the process of writing my book, we launched the Supermaker website.
 I am so proud of the work it features by writers, brands, and illustrators from all over the world.
 The website is colorful, vibrant, inclusive, and celebratory—reflective of the diverse breadth of the entrepreneurial and creative communities Chris and I treasure, and of the vision we hold for the collective future of a movement we feel so eager to support.
-Often I can empathize with exactly the challenges or victories they’re experiencing, and I try to make sure we’re asking questions that give them the power to tell their story their way.
-Already some of the brands we’ve featured on Supermaker have gone on to get press coverage from other outlets soon afterwards, which was exactly what we’d hoped would happen
+I can often empathize with exactly the challenges or victories people are experiencing, and I try to make sure we’re asking questions that give them the power to tell their story their way.
+Some of the brands we’ve featured on Supermaker have gotten press coverage from other outlets soon afterwards, which was exactly what we’d hoped would happen.

 Initially, I imagined my next chapter in life consisting of slow, quiet days.
 But the fire entrepreneurship lit inside of me never went away.
 When I was reintroduced to the makers who had that same fire within them, it was easy to see a new story for myself.
-Having so recently experienced the searching and the self-doubt; the disappointments and the discovery; the risks and the hope; the plunges and the climb to victories, small and large, I wanted to take the lessons of my past and offer them to those coming up behind me.
+Having so recently experienced the searching and the self-doubt, the disappointments and the discovery, the risks and the hope, the plunges and the climb to victories small and large, I wanted to take the lessons of my past and offer them to those coming up behind me.
 My hope is that you’ll find just that in the pages of this book.